-This document begins with the cruelty to animals statute.
-This statute also provides penalties for interfering, killing or harming a working or service animal.
+This document seeks to provide a comprehensive summary of Arizona's animal cruelty laws that is beneficial for prosecutors.
+It opens with the updated 2019 cruelty to animals statute.
+This statute provides penalties for interfering, killing or harming a working or service animal.
 Both misdemeanor and felony penalties are provided for within this section of Chapter 29.
 The following section contains Arizona's bestiality statute which states that engaging in oral sexual contact, sexual contact, or sexual intercourse with an animal is unlawful.
 This includes causing another person to engage in those same activities with an animal and a violation of either will result in a class 6 felony conviction.
 However, if one causes a minor to engage in this conduct, it is a class 3 felony.
-The court may also order those convicted of bestiality to undergo a psychological evaluation and participate in appropriate counseling sessions
+The court may also order those convicted of bestiality to undergo a psychological evaluation and participate in appropriate counseling sessions.